 Fuck Citizen Kane; Here's Shogun Assassin

 After Fulci, the secret screening was finally announced and it was Shogun Assassin, the American re-edit of the first two Lone Wolf and Cub films and Halstead's favorite movie of all time.
 I still have not seen any of the Lone Wolf and Cub movies but have seen Shogun Assassin and its first sequel, Lightning Swords of Death, a couple of times (when my daughter was first born and staying up all night, I would sit up with her and watch Shogun Assassin, which will someday make her the coolest kid ever or a vengeful murderer; I'm fine with either) and love them.
 It was a real thrill to watch the movie in a packed theater with an audience that seemed mostly new the movie, as every big moment really played.
 Seeing the movie on a big screen helped me appreciate the use of silence as well as Mark Lindsay's newly-recorded synth score.
 I'm sure if you're a fan of Lone Wolf and Cub your head is exploding at my praising of what might be viewed as the bastardization of a classic, but the re-edit works as a thrilling, violent greatest hits reel.
-I may agree with Halstead that it's the greatest movie ever made, but I can certainly see where he's coming from.
+I may not agree with Halstead that it's the greatest movie ever made, but I can certainly see where he's coming from.